rinigus/osmscout-server/docs/en/index.md

 ### Modules

-The server uses modular approach.
+In Sailfish OS, the server uses modular approach.
 While the current version of the server does not require any modules in default configuration, some of the modules maybe required for operation in user selected configuration.
 The modules, if needed, are checked for on each start of the server.
 If needed, the server will request the module installation.
 In this case, please proceed to Jolla Store or OpenRepos and install the corresponding module.
 After installation of the modules, please restart the server, if instructed by the server.
 The modules are used automatically and don't have to be started by users.

-Note that earlier used _OSM Scout Server Module: Route_ is now incorporated into the main server executable and can be uninstalled when using OSM Scout Server of version 1.8 or higher.
+In other Linux systems, you may need to install separate packages to install corresponding modules.

+At the moment of writing, default configuration does not require any modules.
+For raster tiles, fonts would have to be provided for Mapnik rendering.

 ### Storage